mosra/magnum-examples/src/shadows/README.md

 Shadow Map Example
 ------------------

-This example shows an example of shadow mapping using a Parallel Split / Cascade shadow mapping technique with a single, directional light source.
+This is an example of shadow mapping using a Parallel Split / Cascade shadow mapping technique with a single, directional light source.

 It is intended to be a basis to start including your own shadow mapping system in your own project.